Ski: 2024-2025 Moment Wildcat, 184 cm

 Powder

 Dylan Wood (5’10.5”, 155 lbs / 179 cm, 70 kg): At 116 mm wide, you’d be hard pressed to find anyone who doesn’t consider this a powder ski.
-And in powder, the Wildcat certainly feels at home.
+And in powder, the 184 cm Wildcat certainly feels at home.

-Whether pointing it down the fall line or making slower, more frequent, pivot-y turns, the Wildcat offers good flotation.
+Whether pointing it down the fall line or making slower, more frequent, pivot-y turns, the 184 cm Wildcat offers pretty good flotation.
 Its tips do a pretty good job of staying above the snow surface from a more centered or slightly forward stance.
 When you need / want to shut it down and throw the Wildcat sideways, though, it’s pretty happy to do so, and has a fairly loose feel in deep snow.
 This certainly isn’t the surfiest ski in powder, but it never feels locked into a turn or straightline in pow.

 With its relatively long radius and stiff flex pattern, the Wildcat doesn’t feel like it bends or deforms much in powder.
 This means that it doesn’t offer best-in-class flotation in deep snow, given that its tips and shovels don’t flex that much, but the Wildcat feels strong and predictable in powder.
 Whether you are pointing the ski straight downhill through or making aggressive slashes in untracked snow, the Wildcat never feels hooky or unpredictable — a very appreciable trait.